Watson’s Bay to Walsh Bay: A Self-Guided Bus Tour

 Exploring Sydney by bus is a great way to see the city on a budget.
-It also gives you a chance to get a locals view of the city.
+We love this Watson’s Bay to Walsh Bay self-guided bus tour because it gives you a chance to get a locals view of the city.
 The 325 bus route takes you from the docks of Walsh Bay to the cliffs of Watsons Bay giving you a chance to see waterfront Sydney from its working-class roots to its high-class splendour.

 The 325 bus from Sydney to Watsons Bay